youngkd/MSPSP-InstLib/README.md

 ## Data Format

-Each instance is provided as an individual DataZinc file (dzn) which are naturally compability with the modelling language MiniZinc.
+Each instance is provided as an individual DataZinc file (dzn) which are naturally compatible with the modelling language MiniZinc.
-New instances can be created in any desired format by editting the instance generator as you see fit (refer to Python scripts in the `gen-inst/` directory).
+New instances can be created in any desired format by editing the instance generator as you see fit (refer to Python scripts in the `gen-inst/` directory).

 For a detailed description of the format within any one DataZinc